MichaelD128/MichaelD128/README.md

 - My name is Michael
 - Im currently working on -----
 - I have experience in HTML, CSS, Figma
-- Currently learning JavaScript, Python, Nomad Sculpt, Blender
+- Currently learning JavaScript, Python
 - Here is a link to my Portfolio ----
 - You can reach me through email: michaela.diaz174@gmail.com